jackweight1-afk/GetResett/replit.md

 # Replit.md - GetResett Wellness App

 ## Overview

-GetResett is a wellness application that provides science-backed 60-second reset sessions for mental and physical wellbeing.
-The app includes features for meditation, sleep tracking, stress relief, mindful stretches, and energy boosts.
-Users can track their progress, view insights, and maintain wellness streaks through guided sessions.
+GetResett is a wellness application that offers science-backed 60-second reset sessions for mental and physical well-being.
+It provides guided sessions for meditation, sleep tracking, stress relief, mindful stretches, and energy boosts.
+The app's core vision is to help users track progress, gain insights, and maintain wellness streaks, particularly targeting individuals with ADHD or hectic schedules who struggle with traditional long-form wellness apps.
+It aims to provide an accessible and effective solution for quick mental and physical resets, allowing users to chain multiple sessions based on their emotional state for a continuous guided experience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ### UI/UX Preferences